pieye/toggl2clockify/README.md

 ### Remarks on archived projects
 **If you have archived projects in the toggl workspace, use the flag doArchive at the very end when you are sure, that all data has been migrated successfully**

-Your very last invokatin of the import tool should be
+Your very last invokation of the import tool should be
 ```bash
 bin/toggl2clockify.exe --skipClients --skipProjects --skipTasks --skipEntries --skipTags --doArchive
 ```